|

 at all?

 Nope.
-In an effort to mix y'all up, we do try to
+In an effort to mix you all up, we do try to

 folks from your own area.
 It would be a pity to travel